tcsenpai/xkcd_random/README.md

 This is a simple script to download random XKCD comics and, if `kitten icat` is installed, display the comic in the terminal.

+It saves the comic in your Pictures directory in a subfolder named `xkcd_strips`.

 ![Screenshot](screenshot.png)

 ## Usage